UgnilJoZ/minetest-worldmapper/README.md

 ```

 ### Config file
-If a voxel is rendered and its color are entirely determined by the config file.
+If a voxel is rendered and its color are entirely determined by the config file, which is based on TOML.
 An [example config file][2] is part of this repo.
 Its main purpose is to map the voxel content to colors.

 | Config option           | Type         | Description                         |
 | ----------------------- | ------------ | ----------------------------------- |